 Who are you?

 As simple as it sounds, in order to build your showreel, you need to understand who you are.
-This is a difficult one, and a question I often ask clients before I start writing scripts, because it's important to understand that you (your character, your face, your gender, your body, your everything) is going to determine what roles you're going to get - this is called your casting type.
-So the first thing you should do is understand what it is that is going to get you jobs - assuming that's why you want a showreel.
+This is a difficult one, and a question I often ask clients before I start writing scripts, because it's important to understand that you (your character, your face, your gender, your body-image, your everything) is going to determine what roles you're going to get - this is called your casting type.
+So the first thing you should do is understand what it is that is going to get you jobs (especially at the beginning of your career), and assuming that's why you want a showreel.
 At the beginning stage you may need a bit of trial and error.
 You may dream of playing a certain role, but with some harsh truths thrown in, you may realise that role isn't right for you.
 Perhaps you're someone else in the cast and that is totally 100% fine.
 As long as you get a job, right?
 Once you've established yourself and you're working regularly, then you can begin to branch off and try new things.
 When I watch a showreel, I want to see the person.
 I want to know who I am going to be potentially hiring.
 If your showreel doesn't do that, I guarantee you're already at a disadvantage.
 Some may say that some footage is better than nothing, but this isn't always true.
 There's really no excuse why you don't have some material - especially with the latest iPhones shooting 4K (pick up some decent audio equipment before doing this though, and learn to capture great sound).
 If you don't know who you are, how can you expect someone else to hire you?

 There is absolutely nothing wrong with pursuing acting as a hobby.
 Getting the odd job here and there, working for fun, and enjoying being around creative people - this perhaps should be the only reason we do what we do.
 But if you want to take your career seriously, then you need to take your showreel seriously.
 The longer you leave it to get good footage, the further away you'll be from your ambitions.
 I can't teach you to be productive, it's totally up to you how much effort you put it.
 But recently I edited a killer-showreel, and it was a joy it to edit.
 She had so much footage to choose from, we were able to tell a 'performance-narrative' with her showreel.
 She's this, but she can do this, but oh look, there's this as well.
 Admittedly, she's been in the industry for 10+ years, and so has accumulated a lot of footage (and she hasn't changed in appearance much over the last five or so years), but it's going to put her at a huge advantage to her competitors.
 When looking at showreels I can tell immediately who is taking it seriously - which is an important distinction we need to make.
 Anyone can claim to be an actor, blimey, I could change my twitter-bio today and start a new career.
 But that doesn't mean everyone is going to get hired.
 You need to set out your ambitions, and make sure your showreel mirrors that.
 If you're not getting seen or cast, perhaps ask yourself, does my showreel look as though I am taking my career seriously?
 Because as a producer, that's the only actor I want to work with.